r-moruju/CI_PP1_TH/README.md

 ### User Stories

 #### First-time User
-1. As a first time user, I want to know where the barber shop is lokated
+1. As a first time user, I want to know where the barber shop is located
 2. As a first time user, I want to know the price range
 3. As a first time user, I want to know more about the barber shop
 4. As a first time user, I want to get a feel of what to expect at the barber shop